rn1hd/rn1hd/README.md

 [Back to Top (More Questions About Me)](https://github.com/rn1hd#more-questions-about-me)

 - I prefer not to answer this question now.
-Life is unpredictable.
+Life is **unpredictable**.
 Anything can happen in the future.

 #### **How do you think I rate as an interviewer?**